 I believe that Christian women can look godly, modest, and distinctly feminine in our current culture regardless of whether they wear pants, skirts, cotton, or polyester.

-(This is the most balanced and honest assessment of the subject of modesty & the “sinfulness” of wearing pants I have read.)
+(This assessment is the most balanced and honest on the subject of modesty & the “sinfulness” of wearing pants I have read.)

 So, rest assured, you will not find me binding your conscience that you ‘oughta be enduring all of those scenarios and more that I mentioned a moment ago so that you look as lady-like as you can in order to set the clearest distinction possible that you are not a man!
 Please buy yourself a pair of hot pink Muck boots to tuck your jeans into.
 Wear a shirt with a flower on it, comb your hair, pop one of these lovely, feminine, and headache-free clips in your hair to keep it out of your face, and put on some tinted lipgloss.
 Nobody is going to confuse you for a man.